wan-yang/COLUMBIA-COVID19-PROJECTIONS-FOR-NYC/README.md

 Note there is no particular specification of how reductions in contact rates or spread are achieved.
 In a model of this form different reduction options (e.g. isolation vs. quarantine) are not represented explicitly; rather, they are effected by adjusting the estimated (posterior) contact rate and infectious period within the model, relative to estimates for the most recent week (the As Is scenario).

+### 5. Model Output

+We use the model to estimate new weekly numbers of total infections, reported/observed infections, hospitalizations, patients in ICU, and deaths.
+For the latter three health outcomes we accounted for delay from infection to corresponding event as described above.

+-	New total infections are directly estimated by the model without a delay and are an unobserved quantity that includes subclinical/undiagnosed infections.

+-	New reported/observed infections include a reporting delay; the reporting rate estimated at the last day of model training was used for the entire forecast period; thus, these numbers may largely differ from observations depending on changes in testing.

+-	New total hospitalizations: we assume 15-30% of reported infections are hospitalized and time from symptom onset to hospitalization of 5 days (mean; SD = 3 days; estimates from China: China CDC, 2020, adjusted for NYC).

+-	New ICU admissions: we assume 4-8% of reported infections are critical and enter ICU and time from symptom onset to ICU admission of 11 days (mean; SD=5 days; estimates from China: China CDC, 2020).

+-	New non-ICU hospitalizations: computed as the difference between new total hospitalizations and ICU admissions.

+-	New patients needing ventilators: we assume 60-100% of patients admitted to the ICU need ventilators (per data from NYC DOHMH).

+-	New deaths: we assume an infection mortality risk of 0.05-1.5% based on data in NYC and elsewhere in the world and time from symptom onset to death of 10 days (mean; SD = 4 days; per data from NYC)

+To support logistics and planning, we also use the model to estimate the numbers of hospital beds and ICU beds needed each week under each scenario:

+-	Demand for hospital beds: projections are based on new hospitalizations each day and length of stay in hospital (Mean=24 days; SD=5.2 days, per data from the US and elsewhere).

+-	Demand for ICU beds: projections are based on new ICU admissions each day and length of stay in the ICU (Mean=21 days; SD=5.9 days, per data from the US and elsewhere).

+-	Demand for ventilators: projections are based on new ICU admissions each day and length of use (Mean=12 days; SD=3 days, per estimates from the CDC).

+We also report the estimated attack rate as the number of New Yorkers (total population size: 8,398,744 as of 2018) infected in the next 8 weeks.

+### 6. Results – See tables and figures.

 ### NOTES ON MODEL UPDATES
 #### Updates on model projections (6/6/2020):
 The City entered phase 1 reopening on Monday 6/8/2020.
 For projections generated during the Week stating 6/7 and Week starting 6/14, we updated model settings to anticipate potential changes.
 As no plan has been set for Phase 2 yet, for all projection scenarios, we assumed that the next 8 weeks will remain at Phase 1.